 Hi Andy!
 Tantric Rope bondage!
 How is it tantric?
 What kind of tantra are you connecting it to?
 White, red, black, Hindu, Buddhistic, or TNT?

-I have received this question many times, so I wanted to answer properly here.
+I have received this question many times, so I wanted to answer it here properly.
 First off, I’m NOT a tantric historian.
-I started to learn rope bondage in the BDSM community.
-It was about 10 years ago that I got invited to share my knowledge in various different tantric gatherings.
-It started with Sexsibility in Sweden that is much inspired by Barbara Carellas Urban Tantra.
-Funnily enough, I’ve heard it said that Barbara regrets calling it “Tantra” in the first place because of this question in particular.
-Because in essence what we practice is a handful of concrete technique and values, that makes sense alone, without connecting them to a spiritual and mystical legacy.
+I started to learn rope bondage in the BDSM community about 15 years ago.
+Five years later I started to be invited as a teacher in various tantric communities.
+The first of such was Sexsibility in Sweden – a festival that is very much inspired by Barbara Carellas’ Urban Tantra.
+Funnily enough, I’ve heard it said that Barbara regrets calling it “Tantra” in the first place because of this question in particular!
+As, in essence, what we practice is a handful of techniques and values that makes sense by themselves, without connecting them to a spiritual and mystical legacy.
 It doesn’t matter if you associate the techniques with a Hindu or Buddhist deity, or none at all because they work anyway (for most people).

 Focus on the present experience.
 Not an expectation or a goal, and not a memory from the past.
-Slow down to have time to actually experience the present because sometimes the brain makes a shortcut by creating assumptions about the present experience.
-There is a paradox here because it is also important to use fantasy.
-As Barbara explains it in Urban Tantra, make all the preparations using your knowledge from the past and your fantasies about the future, BUT when you start – let go of it all and trust the present.
+Slow down to have time to actually experience the present.
+There is a danger that the brain makes a lazy shortcut and shows us what we assume about the present instead of what is actually there.
+There is also a paradox because fantasy is super important as a guide.
+Barbara explains it well in Urban Tantra – make all the preparations using all your knowledge from the past and your fantasies about the future, BUT when you begin, you have let go and trust the present.

-The importance of breath, intent, “energy”, and the usage of the chakra system as a map.
-These are all tools bring us to the present, and to embody the experience.
-Rituals are an extension of this, to separate the present experience in time and space from everyday life.
-We can prototype new behaviours, and then consciously decide how we want to incorporate it with our everyday life.
-This allows us check-in with our morals and when possible ask for consent.
+The importance of breath, intent, and “energy”.
+These are all tools bringing us to the present and to the embodied experience.
+Rituals are an extension of this – to separate the present experience in time and space from everyday life.
+We can prototype new behaviours, and then consciously decide how we want to incorporate them with the outside world.
+This allows us to check-in with our morals and when possible ask for consent.
 For example, learning how to dominate someone in a rope session has made me much less interested in dominating people in everyday life.

 The idea that what we suppress is just as important as what we express.
 To suppress something takes effort because it is the activity to block something that wants to be expressed.
 This is the big difference between suppressing and ignoring.
 The suppression can be rooted in our society or our personality.
 Sometimes suppression is vital, like suppressing sexuality in the workspace or to avoid old traumas.
 Other times it is blocking ourselves to express the grandeur of our being.
 This is why prototyping it consciously and consensually in a protected space is so important.